sinaru/Procyon/README.md

 ## Creating your app

-Essentially this repo itself is Procyon.
+Essentially this repo itself is whole system.
 You just need to serve the root directory from your web server.
 It is that simple to get you starting.
 So you should copy or clone the directory first.
 If you have Python 3, you can start a web server by using `http` module.

 ```